sbunrg/Astoria/README.md

 ## Support

-For support, please send an email to any of the authors.
+For support, please send an email to Rishab (rnithyanand AT cs DOT stonybrook DOT edu) or Oleksii (ostarov AT cs DOT stonybrook DOT edu).
 We will follow the principle of best-effort support, without providing any guarantees.